zzz0906/LeetCode/2021_March/Readme.md

 sold[i] = max(sold[i - 1], hold[i - 1] + prices[i] - fee);

 hold[i] = max(hold[i - 1], sold[i - 1] - prices[i]);

+## Generate Random Point in a Circle

+Given the radius and x-y positions of the center of a circle, write a function randPoint which generates a uniform random point in the circle.

+Just random; if the point is outer of the circle, just random again!

+!: do not add srand in the rand; because in each turn it will use another random seed and generate a different random number.

+After delet it then AC!